BioDynaMo/biodynamo/doc/user_guide/operation.md

 ## Registering an operation

-Operations are stored in an `OperationRegistry` in BioDynaMo.
+Operations are stored in the `OperationRegistry` in BioDynaMo.
 Any new operation that you wish to add to BioDynaMo needs to be registered before it can be used.
 Let's use the displacement operation as an example to see how this works.